Client Pay Portal

 Solutions and features stay user-focused

-“If you’re not developing for the user, then you’re dead on arrival,” says Dahlenburg.
-“Your user is what it’s all about.
-These are the people that are going to be using your products on a day-to-day basis, so you need to make sure you’re meeting their needs, otherwise they have no use for your product.”
+"If you're not developing for the user, then your product is dead on arrival," says Dahlenburg.
+"Your users are what it's all about—they are the people who are going to be using your products on a day-to-day basis, so you need to make sure you're meeting their needs.
+If your product doesn’t do what it should for your users, they have no use for your product."

-If the development and design process for your solution is solely focused on producing deliverables and meeting a set of requirements, Dahlenburg says you will miss the full picture.
+If your solution's development and design process is solely focused on producing deliverables and meeting a set of requirements, Dahlenburg says you will miss the full picture.

-“If you focus on meeting the users’ needs, it’ll set the tone for the whole project and identify, from a user’s perspective, what you’re trying to achieve,” explains Dahlenburg.
-"It's about placing the project focus on helping users achieve positive outcomes, rather than on producing acceptable outputs from a development perspective.”
+"If you focus on meeting the users' needs, it'll set the tone for the whole project and identify, from a user's perspective, what you're trying to achieve," explains Dahlenburg.
+"It's about focusing the project on helping users achieve positive outcomes rather than on producing acceptable outputs from a development perspective."

 Unnecessary problems are avoided